Dr Kate Steel

 About me

-I welcome opportunities for research collaboration and consultancy, particularly where linguistic insight can support inclusive design, training innovation, or improved communication in complex environments.
+I welcome opportunities for research collaboration, particularly where linguistic insight can drive social impact.

 Area of expertise